 When calculating the taxable value of a person’s estate, transfers made out of someone’s estate within seven years of their death are included.
 There are some gifts which one can make in the last seven years of one’s life which do not attract tax.
 In addition certain gifts are exempt from tax irrespective of their size, and irrespective of whether they are made during one’s life, or made under the terms of one’s will.

 From the late 1990s there was a steady growth in the receipts from IHT and the numbers of estates liable to pay it, strongly linked with the growth in house prices.
 By the middle years of the decade commentators were predicting that very many more families would have to make provision to pay for the tax in future, though even at this point, at the peak of the UK housing market, tax was paid on around 6% of all estates at death.
 In 2007 the Labour Government responded to these concerns by introducing a new transferable allowance for spouses and civil partners.
-The cost of the new relief was considerable – about £1 billion in 2008/09 – though less than the Conservative Opposition’s proposal for a new £1m tax-free threshold which, at the time, was estimated to cost £3.1 billion.
+The cost of the new relief was considerable – about £1 billion in 2008/09 – though less than the Conservative Opposition’s proposal for a new £1m tNRB which, at the time, was estimated to cost £3.1 billion.
 By comparison, total receipts from the tax in 2007/08 were £3.8 billion.
+IHT receipts dropped quite sharply with the onset of the recession and the associated slump in house prices, mitigating public concerns about the burden of the tax.

-In its agreement published after the election, the Conservative-Liberal Democrat Coalition Government made a number of tax proposals including a ‘substantial’ increase in the income tax personal allowance from April 2011.
-The agreement went on to state that the new Government would “further increase the personal allowance to £10,000, making real terms steps each year towards meeting this as a longer-term policy objective”, and that it would “prioritise this over other tax cuts, including cuts to Inheritance Tax.”
-The new Government’s first Budget in June 2010 did not contain any proposals for reforming IHT, and over the five year Parliament the tax was left largely unchanged.
+In its agreement published after the 2010 election, the Conservative-Liberal Democrat Coalition Government set out its priorities in tax policy – including the aim of raising the personal allowance in a number of steps to £10,000 – adding that it would “prioritise this over other tax cuts, including cuts to Inheritance Tax.”
+Over the five year Parliament the tax was left largely unchanged.
 In its 2011 Budget the Government announced that the tax-free threshold would be frozen at £325,000 until April 2015, and in the 2013 Budget it confirmed that the threshold would remain frozen at this level until April 2018.

 Over this period annual receipts slowly grew, with the recovery in the economy and growth in house prices, which in turn lead to more interest in the tax and debate as to its possible reform.
 In its manifesto for the 2015 General Election the Conservative Party stated that in government, “we will take the family home out of tax for all but the richest by increasing the effective Inheritance Tax threshold for married couples and civil partners to £1 million, with a new transferable main residence allowance of £175,000 per person.”
-In the Conservative Government’s first Budget on 8 July, the then Chancellor George Osborne announced that from April 2017 an additional nil-rate band would apply on transfers on death of a main residence to a direct descendant.
-In this context a direct descendant is “a child (including a step-child, adopted child or foster child) of the deceased and their lineal descendants.”
+In the Conservative Government’s first Budget on 8 July, the then Chancellor George Osborne announced that from April 2017 an additional nil-rate band (NRB) would apply on transfers on death of a main residence to a direct descendant.
 Initially the band would be set at £100,000.
-The ‘main residence nil-rate band’ would be subject to a taper, for any estate with a net value of more than £2m; the band would be withdrawn by £1 for every £2 the estate exceeded this threshold.
-If someone downsized or ceased to own a home before they died, the additional nil-rate band could still be claimed on assets of an equivalent value, if passed on death to direct descendants.
-This provision applies if someone has downsized or ceased to own a home on or after 8 July 2015.
+The main residence NRB would be subject to a taper, for any estate with a net value of more than £2m; the band would be withdrawn by £1 for every £2 the estate exceeded this threshold.
+If someone downsized or ceased to own a home before they died, the main residence NRB could still be claimed on assets of an equivalent value, if passed on death to direct descendants.
+This provision would apply if someone has downsized or ceased to own a home on or after 8 July 2015.

-In January 2018 the Chancellor, Philip Hammond, commissioned the Office of Tax Simplification to carry out a review of the IHT regime.
+Prior to this, in January 2018 the then Chancellor, Philip Hammond, commissioned the Office of Tax Simplification (OTS) to carry out a review of the IHT regime.
 The OTS published a call for evidence in April, and a first report in November which summarised the many comments and submissions the OTS had received and made a series of recommendations on administrative issues.
 The OTS published its second report making proposals to simplify the design on IHT on 5 July 2019.
-In a letter to the OTS on the report’s publication the Chancellor Philip Hammond said that the “the Government will consider the recommendations made in the report and will respond in due course.”
+Following the 2021 Budget the Financial Secretary confirmed that the Government would implement recommendations made in the OTS’ first paper to reduce administrative burdens for those dealing with the tax, while it would respond to its second paper “in due course.”

 HM Government, The Coalition: our programme for government, 20 May 2010 p30.
 See also, Income tax : increases in the personal allowance since 2010, Commons Briefing Paper CBP6569, 15 November 2018.